TJeffrey237/CS386Project/reports/report10.md

 - Github Summary: x Commits

 Richelle
-- .
+- Continue to work on the movement puzzle moving in the particular ways is working
-- Github Summary: x Commits
+- Github Summary: 2 Commits

 ## 2. Retrospective ##
 1. Appreciations: Did good work for the deliverable.